Meghan Markle Reportedly Pushed Prince Harry To Leave Royal Family So She Could Chase Limelight

 A separate source told Radar that she wants to pursue her own interests in North America.

 Meghan “wants less royal and more Hollywood.
-She wants freedom while at the same time being able to use her influence in North America to do things that she wants to do.
-There is nothing wrong with that.”
+She wants freedom while at the same time being able to use her influence in North America to do things that she wants to do.”

 The couple’s son, Archie, was a big factor in making the decision, the source claims.